-3. The Army Corps of Engineers' approach
+3. The Army Corps of Engineers' approach.

 The U.S. Army Corps of Engineers ("the Corps") has a unique approach to applying the "unusually severe weather" provision in the FARs.
 The Corps adheres to an agency-specific regulation, USACE Engineering Regulation § 415-1-15 (titled "Construction Time Extensions for Weather").
-The regulation defines "adverse weather" as "atmospheric conditions at a definite time and place that are unfavorable to construction activities" 137 and defines "unusually severe weather" as "weather that is more severe than the adverse weather anticipated for the season or location involved."
-138
+The regulation defines "adverse weather" as "atmospheric conditions at a definite time and place that are unfavorable to construction activities" and defines "unusually severe weather" as "weather that is more severe than the adverse weather anticipated for the season or location involved."
+139

 The Corps' regulations also require that each construction contract contain a schedule of expected, adverse weather delay days.
 The Corps' regulations dictate that the schedule be based on "National Oceanic and Atmospheric Administration or similar data for the project location."
-139 The Corps need only consult some data, not "all relevant available information," 140 and courts give the Corps wide latitude to use a variety of sources and time periods to determine anticipated adverse weather delays.
-141
+The Corps need only consult some data, not "all relevant available information," 141